qilinzho56/SP500_Voldemort/README.md

 ![Project Scheme](Scheme.png)

 ## 📖 Literature Review
-A thorough investigation of existing research on stock movement prediction methodologies.
+An investigation of existing forecasting models on stock movement prediction, as well as news sentiment analysis 📰

 ## 🔎 Package Exploration
 Examination of various Python libraries 🐍 for data analysis and machine learning.